Quintessential inflation studied through Semiclassical Methods: Introduction

 One generalization of a dynamical cosmological constant is the time--dependent and spatially inhomogeneous component with a negative pressure scalar field, whose equation--of--state is different from baryons, neutrinos, dark matter, and photons \cite{Peebles1988,Wetterich1988,Caldwell1998,Tsujikawa2013}: Quintessence.
 However, it was soon realized that entangling inflation and quintessence is rather natural because, according to both theories, the Universe undergoes a phase of accelerated expansion when dominated by the energy density of a scalar field, which slowly rolls down its almost flat potential.
 Such a scenario is known as quintessential inflation \cite{PeeblesVilenkin1999,Sahni2001,DimopoulosValle2002,Hossain2015,deHaro2021,BettoniRubio2022}.
 The quintessence during inflation is at very high--energy, rapid expansion of the universe, while present--day quintessence is a slowly evolving scalar field responsible for the later lower--energy, accelerating expansion we observe now.
 Furthermore, the quintessential field should not interfere with the thermal history of the universe, and it would reappear only recently, giving rise to late--time cosmic acceleration.
 This requires that the scalar field potential have a steep region in the potential just after the end of inflation.

-In recent years, generalized $\alpha$--attractor inflationary models have attracted considerable attention because they have not only a well--understood origin in conformal and super--conformal field theories but also they have a close relationship with supergravity theories \cite{Kallosh_Linde:2013b,Kallosh_Linde_Roest:2013, galante,carrasco2015,carrasco2016}.
+In recent years, generalized $\alpha$--attractor inflationary models have attracted considerable attention because they have not only a well--understood origin in conformal and super--conformal field theories but also they have a close relationship with supergravity theories \cite{Kallosh_Linde:2013b,Kallosh_Linde_Roest:2013,galante,carrasco2015,carrasco2016}.
 This means that there are also connections between these models and string theory, with some models being constructed using K\"ahler and super potentials that appear natural from a string theory perspective \cite{ferrara,kallosh8}.
 Furthermore, their general predictions lead to a general prediction for inflationary observables and lie close to the center of current observational bounds on the primordial power spectra, namely the scalar spectral index $n_S(k)$ and the tensor--to--scalar ratio $r(k)$ which are consistent with observations from the Planck satellite \cite{akrami:2020,rodrigues2021observational,bhatta}.

 The most recent exciting tension in cosmology is the Hubble tension, arising from a growing discrepancy between the $\Lambda CDM$--based predictions of the Hubble constant from cosmic microwave background measurements and direct measurements in the local universe.
-One of the most promising candidates to resolve this tension is the inclusion of an Early Dark Energy (EDE) component that can inject energy near the time of recombination, diluting quickly afterward to allow the EDE to smoothly transition into the observed late--time dark energy, thus alleviating the Hubble tension \cite{PettorinoAmendolaWetterich2013, KarwalKamionkowski2016, PoulinSmithKarwalKamionkowski2019,sabla}. $\alpha$--attractor inflationary models provide a unified theoretical framework that can naturally accommodate both EDE and late--time dark energy within the same scalar field potential \cite{BragliaEmondFinelliGumrukcuogluKoyama2020, BrissendenDimopoulosSanchezLopez2024,sarkar}.
+One of the most promising candidates to resolve this tension is the inclusion of an Early Dark Energy (EDE) component that can inject energy near the time of recombination, diluting quickly afterward to allow the EDE to smoothly transition into the observed late--time dark energy, thus alleviating the Hubble tension \cite{PettorinoAmendolaWetterich2013,KarwalKamionkowski2016,PoulinSmithKarwalKamionkowski2019,sabla}.
+The $\alpha$--attractor inflationary models provide a unified theoretical framework that can naturally accommodate both EDE and late--time dark energy within the same scalar field potential \cite{BragliaEmondFinelliGumrukcuogluKoyama2020,BrissendenDimopoulosSanchezLopez2024,sarkar}.